bwuerkner/bazel-config-abstraction/README.md

 # bazel-config-abstraction
-A set of ideas how one can perform config abstraction using BAZEL
+A set of ideas how one can perform config abstraction using [BAZEL](https://bazel.build)

-# Abstract handling of identical type different content input files for different projects
+# Abstract handling of "identical type but different content" input files for different projects

 Imagine the following scenario:
 - A set of Services are developed by independent teams.